ReadableLabs/readable-vscode/README.md

 ## Features

 - Save time writing comments with autocomplete suggestions (just type //, or # in Python)
-- Works with many languages
+- Works in 7 languages
     - Typescript
     - Javascript
     - Python